szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +15% to hiding for rangers.

 Good choice for early to mid-game elven rangers, perhaps even better for stalkers.

+### Make Karajah's Life and Death more unique inspired by the description (1208)

+This component blends the two flavors of descriptions in BGEE and BG2EE and makes it more unique, granting the following traits:

+- Movement rate increases by 3
+- Crushing damage resistance increases by 10%
+- Crushing damage dealt increases by 8%

 **Component 1209:** Make The Night's Gift +5 a bit more interesting as an armor